Contractual Considerations on Brexit

 Licensing and regulation

 The current proposal for existing laws, rules and regulations applied from the European Union is that they will continue to apply under the EU (Withdrawal) Act 2018.
 This will provide some certainty for business.
-If however you are subject to specific regulation which is EU in its origin, and subject to an EU body, or you rely on EU permissions to operate (to any extent), consider what actions if any may be required to enable you to continue to operate.
+If however you are subject to specific licensing and you rely on EU permissions to operate (to any extent), consider what actions if any may be required to enable you to continue to operate.

 CE marking will for example be affected as this will over time be replaced in Great Britain (GB mainland UK, NI will have different rules) by the UKCA mark.
 From 1st January 2021 the requirements for UKCA marking must be met, though the conformity assessment processes and standards that can be used to demonstrate conformity under UKCA marking will be the same as for CE marking.
 Companies and officers may be required to execute a CA Declaration as an importer of the product so will need to be satisfied that the product meets the requirements (and maintain a record to demonstrate the process has bene followed).
 Failure to do so can lead to fines for both business and officers and imprisonment for officers.